 - 1 tablespoon organic coconut oil (melted)

 - Combine all ingredients into a food processor and process until well combined and in a crumbly, paste-type consistency.

 - Scoop small spoonfuls and squeeze tightly in the palm of your hands then roll between the palms of your hands into a small ball shape.

 - Serve plain, or roll in sesame seeds, cacao nibs, coconut flakes, sunflower seeds or chia seeds.

 - Refrigerate and they will become firmer.
 Eat straight from fridge to maintain shape.

 It’s our Saturday morning tradition, Banana Pancakes, and the twins just can’t get enough of them.
-I love that this is a sure fire way to get them full of protein (as the main ingredient in these are eggs) and ready for a full day of running amok.
+I love that this is a sure-fire way to get them full of protein (as the main ingredient in these is eggs) and ready for a full day of running amok.
 This is the perfect recipe for the family; it quick and oh so simple to make.